 To learn more about each service please use the navigation menu on the left.

 Offering a broad set of client based services aimed at helping newly-arrived refugees achieve success, self-sufficiency and integration in our community.

-Empowering America by assisting Immigrants and Refugees obtain Lawful status and promoting the benefits of Naturalization, including voting, federal jobs, family reunification, and much more.
+Empowering new American’s by assisting Immigrants and Refugees obtain Lawful status, family reunification and promoting the benefits of Naturalization.

 Providing employment preparation, training and placement so that refugee families can successfully enter Rochester’s workforce.